rondlite/reaction-docs/website/versioned_docs/version-3.0.0/devs-update-custom-plugin.md

 ## API and UI Plugins are Separate

-The Reaction Admin user interface is in a separate project now; it is no longer part of the API codebase.
-This means that UI components must be loaded and registered differently, in the Reaction Admin project.
+The Demanddmin user interface is in a separate project now; it is no longer part of the API codebase.
+This means that UI components must be loaded and registered differently, in the deDemandin project.
 While you could still technically distribute the components in the same NPM package as the API plugin code, in most cases it's simpler and less confusing to create two different packages.

-There are two main functions to register your React component to appear in the Reaction Admin UI: `registerOperatorRoute` and `registerBlock`
+There are two main functions to register your React component to appear in the Demanddmin UI: `registerOperatorRoute` and `registerBlock`

 ### registerOperatorRoute